scottwatanuki/ScottWatanuki/README.md

 ### Hi there 👋

-Hello!
-I'm Scott Watanuki, a rising junior and Computer Science major at the Georgia Institute of Technology with concentrations in Artificial Intelligence and Information Internetworks.
+Hi!
+I'm Scott Watanuki, a CS major at the Georgia Institute of Technology, specializing in Artificial Intelligence and Information Internetworks.

-I am actively seeking summer 2024 internship opportunities.
+I’m actively seeking summer 2024 software engineering internship opportunities.
-If you know of any potential opportunities or have any advice, I'd love to hear from you!
-Please feel free to reach out and connect.
-Thank you!
+Please feel free to reach out and connect!

 [LinkedIn](https://www.linkedin.com/in/scottwatanuki/)